Pattachitra: Early history

-Odisha Pattachitra
+Odisha Patachitra

 Pattachitra is a traditional painting of Odisha, India.
+Originating at puri.
 These paintings are based on Hinduism and specially inspired by Jagannath and Vaishnava traditions.
 All colours used in the Paintings are natural and paintings are made ancient traditional way by Chitrakaras that is Odiya Painter.
 Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.
 The name Pattachitra has evolved from the Sanskrit words patta, meaning canvas, and chitra, meaning picture.
 Pattachitra is thus a painting done on canvas, and is manifested by rich colourful application, creative motifs, designs, and portrayal of simple themes, mostly mythological in depiction.
 The traditions of pattachitra paintings are more than thousand years old.

 Study of a Pattachitra painting depicting the Gopis on the banks of the Yamuna, circa 1550.
 Odisha.